sumitraut91/Social-Buzz-Data-Analytics/README.md

 # Social-Buzz-Data-Analytics
+## Accenture North America Data Analytics and Visualization Job Simulation on Forage - January 2024
-Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture.
-Cleaned, modelled and analyzed 7 datasets to uncover insights into content trends to inform strategic decisi
+* Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture.
+* Cleaned, modelled and analyzed 7 datasets to uncover insights into content trends to inform strategic decisi